OpenAstronomy/openastronomy.github.io/_projects/2023/sunpy/scraper.md

 ##### Final evaluation

-* Functional replacement ready for review and merging into sunpy.
+* Functional replacement ready for review and merging into `sunpy`.